nikelborm/fetch-github-folder/README.md

 ![NPM License](https://img.shields.io/npm/l/fetch-github-folder)
 <!-- ![npms.io](https://img.shields.io/npms-io/final-score/fetch-github-folder) -->

+> [!CAUTION]
+>
+> This project currently is not stable, but I'm actively working on writing tests and handling edge cases, such as support for Git-LFS and other.

 ## What This Project Does

 This project allows you to download any folder inside a repo on github.